inf112-v20/BashBoys_Inc/src/test/java/inf112/skeleton/app/manualTests.md

     d.
 Click "Play"
 3. Game should launch with a board
 4. Music shall now be playing if volume on pc is on.

+### Gui works on all diffrent resolutions between (1366x768 and upwards) (last tested: 05.05.2020)
+When game is launchen on diffrent resolutions the game still looks nice and all gui elments are drawn correctly
+1. Launch game on a pc with diffrent resolutions or manualy choose resoulution
+2. Check each screen, `Settings`, `Menu`, `Join`, `Host` and `Play`
+3. See that all gui elements are drawn correctly and it looks ok